large pink lips on woman's face depicting healthy skin from collagen

 Type I

-This is the most common type accounting for about 90 percent of the body's collagen.
-It gives support to bones, cartilage, skin, tendons, and teeth.
-You'll often hear it described as the "glue" that holds the body together.
+Accounts for ~90% of the body's collagen, supporting bones, cartilage, skin, tendons, and teeth.
+Often referred to as the "glue" holding the body together.

 Type II